 - Instep can sometimes cause you to trip

-Yokkao doesn’t cut corners, never have, and likely never will.
+Yokkao doesn’t cut corners, never has, and likely never will.
 Unlike many of their competitors, they’ve stuck with the natural leather option and it definitely allows for the durability of the shin guards to receive the A+ rating.
 Of course, for those of you who are against the purchasing of animal products, this isn’t the one for you.
 However, for those of you that are looking for some of the best protection on the market that will last for a long time, this has to be up there in terms of your options.

 #5 Hayabusa T3 – Ultra Protection Choice